Keep in Touch

 This project protects mangroves, which trap more CO2 than any other kind of forest and as a result, slow global warming.

-Many young islanders don’t know much about how healthy mangrove ecosystems reduce storm damage, nurture and protect reef fish, and provide the foundation for locally based ecotourism.
-They also need to learn that mangroves fight global warming by storing huge amounts of carbon.
+Seacology provides sports equipment–and fun, hands-on environmental education.
+Many young islanders don’t know how important healthy mangrove ecosystems are.
+These programs teach them how mangroves reduce storm damage, nurture reef fish, and support locally based ecotourism.
+They also learn that mangroves fight global warming by storing huge amounts of carbon.
 And that because mangroves grow on coasts near towns and cities, they are in constant danger of being destroyed by human activities.

 Project Updates